Are you married to a ‘drama king’–a man who gets super defensive if you ever bring up anything about the marriage?

 Being a PeaceMAKER Rather than a PeaceKEEPER

 Final thoughts: if you can push through this, you will find your marriage closer than ever.
-When Keith pushed through all my barriers and all the weapons that I tried to use against him, he showed me that he loved me no matter what.
+When Keith pushed through all my barriers and all the weapons that I tried to use against him, he showed me that he loved me no matter what–even if I were a drama queen.
 And it was difficult, but I grew stronger, and he grew stronger, and we grew stronger together.
-And now, with God’s help, I’m better able to stop that cycle.
+And now, with God’s help, I’m better able to stop that “drama queen” cycle.

 What about you?
 Are you a drama queen?
 Or are you married to a drama king?
 What solutions have you found to this cycle?